TheOliveOli38/theoliveoli-site/blog/posts/school.md

 But on bad days, I sometimes just... snap.
 I get insanely mad, and the situation gets even worse as they make even more fun about me.
 That was almost the case today.
 I was alone, which makes it even worse.
 But I somehow managed to stay calm, and decided to write this with the little rage that would still be left 6 hours later.

 Honestly, these guys annoy me so much, I sometimes have the intrusive thought of killing them.
 Pretty extreme, I know, but honestly, they've been doing this for at least the past 2 years now.
 Every single time they pull the same fucking shit, and I'm getting more and more sick of it every day they do it again.
-I'm just hoping I can surive it for the next year, after which I will finally be freed.
+I'm just hoping I can survive it for the next year, after which I will finally be freed.
 And that fact honestly makes me even happier than the fact that I will have literally finished school.
 I guess this kinda shows how much I hate them.

 I think I'm done with my little rant now.
 There isn't really anything else to say.